wongey/binom-det/README.md

 ### Paper Status

+This paper has been submitted for publication.

-Preprints can be found on arXiv and as a RICAM Report.
+Preprints can be found on [arXiv:2105.08539](https://arxiv.org/abs/2105.08539) and as a [RICAM Report](https://www.ricam.oeaw.ac.at/files/reports/21/rep21-26.pdf).

 ### Files